selvaklnc/wmao/src/content/posts/leads-list-manager.md

 ### Legitimate, Quality List Only

-SendSteed encourages you to build your own genuine list, not a safelist, shared list, or purchased list.
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> encourages you to build your own genuine list, not a safelist, shared list, or purchased list.
 That's essential for maintaining compliance with CAN-SPAM and GDPR regulations.

 ### Powerful Email Editor

-SendSteed comes with an intuitive editor with custom features like:
+<span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> comes with an intuitive editor with custom features like:

 *   **Preview mode** to see your email exactly as it will appear
 *   **Send test** to yourself before going live